DanielleRaine/DanielleRaine/README.md

-- 👋 Hi, I’m @dioritoni
+- 👋 Hi, I’m dioritoni!
 - 👀 I’m interested in software engineering and computer science!
 - 🌱 I’m currently learning python!
 - 💞️ I’m looking to collaborate on whatever I can to improve my skills in the future!